usnistgov/FIPS201/_FIPS201/authentication.md

 - Applicable with contact card readers, and contactless card readers that support the virtual contact interface.

-[^pivpath]: Path validation should be configured to specify which policy OIDs are trusted.
+[^pivpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
 The policy OID for the PIV Authentication certificate is id-fpki-common-authentication.

 #### 6.2.3.2 Authentication with the Card Authentication Certificate Credential (PKI-CAK)